awslabs/amazon-redshift-utils/src/OnDemandRedshift/README.md

 wget https://raw.githubusercontent.com/suvenduk/amazon-redshift-utils/master/src/OnDemandRedshift/template.json
 ```

-3] Run the script ondemand.py.
-This is a one time activity, as the pipeline will be created and will run on schedule based on the  input entered.
+3] Run the script "ondemand.py":

 ```bash
 python ondemand.py
 ```

+This is a one time activity, as the pipeline will be created and will run on schedule based on the input entered.

-Please follow the instructions in the script to process further.
+Please follow the instructions in the script to proceed further.